Choosing a College

 All students on the same course, regardless of their College, attend the same lectures, seminars and practicals together, and sit the same exams.
 No Colleges are 'better' for certain subjects.

-The key functions that the University (through the faculties and departments) and Colleges are responsible are outlined in Cambridge Explained.
+The key functions that the University (through the faculties and departments) and Colleges are responsible for are outlined in Cambridge Explained.

 Choosing a College

 ‘How do I choose a College?’ is a very common question, but as everyone's different there's no single answer.
 It depends on you, and what you're looking for from where you'll be living while at Cambridge.